3 Summary oF material accounting policies

 All recognised financial assets are subsequently measured in their entirety at either amortised cost or fair value, depending on the classification of the financial assets.

-Cash and cash equivalents
+(iii) Cash and cash equivalents

 Cash and cash equivalents in the balance sheet comprise cash on hand, bank balances and short-term deposits with an original maturity of three months or less, which are subject to an insignificant risk of changes in value.
-For the purpose of the Statement of cash flows, cash and cash equivalents consist of cash and short-term deposits, as defined above, net of outstanding bank overdrafts as they are considered an integral part of the Company's cash management.
+For the purpose of the Statement of cash flows, cash and cash equivalents consist

 The Company derecognizes a financial asset when the contractual rights to the cash flows from the financial asset expire, or it transfers the contractual rights to receive the cash flows from the asset.

 The Company assesses at each balance sheet date whether there is objective evidence that a financial asset or a group of financial assets is impaired.
-A financial asset or a group of assets is impaired and impairment losses are incurred only if objective evidence of impairment as a result of one or more
+A financial asset or a group of assets is impaired and impairment losses are incurred only if objective evidence of impairment as a resuit of one or more

 events that occurred after the initial recognition of the asset (a 'loss event') and that loss event or (events) has an impact on the estimated future cash flows of the financial asset or group of financial assets that can be reliably estimated.

-Financial Instruments- for recognition of impairment loss allowance.
+Financial assets, other than those at FVTPL, are assessed for indicators of impairment at the end of each reporting period.
+In case of trade receivables, the Company follows the simplified approach permitted by Ind AS 109 - Financial Instruments- for recognition of impairment loss allowance.
 The application of simplified approach does not require the Company to track changes in credit risk of trade receivable.
-The Company calculates the expected credit losses on trade receivables using a provision matrix on the
+The Company calculates the expected credit losses on trade receivables using a provision matrix on the basis of its historical credit loss experience.

 3.2 Financial liabilities